web-cat/pythy/README.md

 7. Seed the database with the initial values. `bundle exec rake db:seed`
 8. Run the server. `rails server`
 9. If the server is running locally, visit [http://localhost:3000](http://localhost:3000), else, visit the corresponding url.
+10. To be able to use the grading feature, you need to have [sidekiq](https://github.com/mperham/sidekiq) running on the server.
+`bundle exec sidekiq`.
+The sidekiq dashboard can be accessed at /sidekiq.

 #### Running the tests
 The tests are located in the `spec` directory.
 To run them, first prepare the